qzydustin/qzydustin.github.io/_posts/2022-07-28-tutorial-for-shadowsocks-proxy-setup.md

 - Config Shadowsocks

   The default config is located at /etc/shadowsocks-libev/config.json
   Here is an example config.
-A random password and port number is required.
+A random password and port number are required.

   ```config
   {